Three characteristics to ensure success for live streaming

 Gordon Brooks is the CEO and CEO of Zixi.

-Regarding the latter, for example, according to Nielsen, the most popular activity for home workers is listening to music on an AM / FM radio station or streaming services, with 40% listening daily.
+Regarding the latter, as an example, according to Nielsen, the most popular activity for home workers is listening to music on an AM / FM radio station or streaming services, with 40% listening daily.
 This was followed closely by watching TV or streaming content during a work holiday, with 33% watching every day.

 With this in mind, we have identified three key features for a streaming broadcasting infrastructure to support successful, flexible working media processes.
 These are: